Skip to content

 Use flowctl for automation and debugging.
 Use slash commands for planning, work, review, and handoff.

-How you update depends on how Flow-Next is installed.
-Codex and Cursor install from a local snapshot of the repo — update the source first, or you reinstall the same version.
-After the install is current, re-run /flow-next:setup in each active repo to refresh .flow/bin/flowctl, templates, and agent instructions.
+How you update the plugin itself depends on how Flow-Next is installed.
+Codex installs from a local snapshot of the repo, so update the source first or you reinstall the same version.
+Cursor team-marketplace auto-refreshes on push; Cursor local-script installs are the same snapshot class as Codex.

 Terminal window